Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 # --------------------------------------------

+	 # The docker image to use for the ECS task.
+If this value is not set, it will try and pull the currently deployed container image.
+This allows for external application deployments to be managed outside of Terraform.
+	 container_image  = string

+	 # The port that the container listens on.
+	 container_port  = number

 	 # Percentage for the target tracking scaling threshold for the ECS Service average CPU utiliziation.
 	 cpu_utilization_threshold  = number